farisariefm/Predicting-Perth-Property-Prices-A-Data-Driven-Journey-into-Smart-property-Investment-Decisions/README.md

 ## Preprocessing and Machine Learning Analysis

 ### Data Preprocessing
+- Correlation tests to determine relationships between property attributes and prices.
+- Calculating correlations to determine the significant features that affect the diverse property prices in Perth
 - Handling Missing Values and Outliers
 - Features Scaling and Encoding
-- Correlation tests to determine relationships between property attributes and prices.
-- Calculating correlations to measure attribute-property relationships.

 ### Machine Learning Application
 - Application of supervised machine learning regression methods for predicting property prices.